A garden does not thrive on seeds alone.

 - Hand Tools for Planting, Transplanting, and Pruning — Trowels, dibbers, scoops, pruners, and bench-top tools used for careful planting and routine plant care.

-- Pest Control and Plant Protection — Organic controls, traps, barriers, beneficial insects, and protective measures that defend plants from insects and damage.
+- Pest and Wildlife Control — Organic controls, traps, barriers, beneficial insects, and protective measures that defend plants from insects and damage.

 - Seed Starting and Propagation Supplies — Trays, domes, propagation stations, grow frames, labels, and equipment for starting seeds and rooting cuttings indoors.